MdEhsanAhsan/CustomTextParser/README.md

 ## 💡 Future Ideas

 - [ ] GUI version using Tkinter or PyQt
-- [ ] Import into SQLite DB
 - [ ] Export DAT files back to original format
 - [ ] Support for other encodings (Latin-1, UTF-16LE)
-- [ ] Integration with DB Browser for SQLite

 ---